 Every year, Doors Open Ontario attracts large crowds across Ontario.
 From April to October, residents and visitors are invited to discover first-hand Ontario’s hidden heritage treasures, some of which have never been open to the public.

-Since the program was launched in 2002, nearly 5 million visits have been made to heritage sites participating in this exciting initiative.
-Doors Open Ontario, now considered a cultural phenomenon, will continue in 2013 with hundreds of communities participating across the province.
+Since the program was launched in 2002, over five million visits have been made to heritage sites participating in this exciting initiative.
+Doors Open Ontario, now considered a cultural phenomenon, will continue in 2014 with hundreds of communities participating across the province.